Sharaal/sql-pg/README.md

 // text: SELECT * FROM users LIMIT 10 OFFSET 20
 // parameters: []
 ```

+`maxLimit` is optional, but it should be set with a non user defined number to ensure a user can't select an infinite number of rows.

 Because of pagination is a common use case there is also a pagination shorthand: